 Dr. Greengard shared the 2000 Nobel Prize in Physiology or Medicine for his discoveries about the brain’s biochemistry.
 His pioneering studies have provided a conceptual framework for understanding how the nervous system functions at the molecular level.
 Dr. Greengard and his colleagues revealed that molecules called phosphoproteins play key roles in determining how nerve cells respond to stimuli and have demonstrated that there are distinct biochemical classes of nerve cells.
 These findings overturned a once-prevalent misconception that all nerve cells are identical, and they are pointing the way toward the design of highly specific drug therapies for neurological and psychiatric disorders.

-In addition to the Nobel Prize, Dr. Greengard’s achievements have earned him many other distinguished awards including the Metropolitan Life Foundation Award for Medical Research, The Charles A. Dana Award for Pioneering Achievements in Health, the Ralph W. Gerard Prize in Neuroscience from the Society for Neuroscience, The National Academy of Sciences Award in the Neurosciences, the 3M Life Sciences Award of the Federation of American Societies for Experimental Biology.
-He is an Honorary Member of the National Academies of Science in Sweden, Norway and Serbia and has been the recipient of many honorary degrees.
-He is a member of the National Academy of Sciences and of the Institute of Medicine of the National Academies.
+In addition to the Nobel Prize, Dr. Greengard’s achievements earned him many other distinguished awards including the Metropolitan Life Foundation Award for Medical Research, The Charles A. Dana Award for Pioneering Achievements in Health, the Ralph W. Gerard Prize in Neuroscience from the Society for Neuroscience, The National Academy of Sciences Award in the Neurosciences, the 3M Life Sciences Award of the Federation of American Societies for Experimental Biology.
+He was an Honorary Member of the National Academies of Science in Sweden, Norway and Serbia and was recipient of many honorary degrees.
+He was a member of the National Academy of Sciences and of the Institute of Medicine of the National Academies.

 Ursula von Rydingsvard, co-founder of the Prize and wife of Paul Greengard, is a world-renowned sculptor who is known for creating large-scale, often monumental, abstract sculpture from cedar beams, which she painstakingly cuts, assembles, and laminates to create textured, faceted surfaces.